smparekh/smparekh.github.io/_posts/2020-05-27-request-profiling-with-dozer.markdown

   bytes |         404 |     16.67 KB
 ```

 The response from httpbin is exactly 429 bytes and doing some quick maths: `16.67 - 16.22 = 0.45 KB` you can see the heap grow by approximately the response size.
+In the production app's case the growth was a lot larger.

 Great!
 I now know what is being stored in memory but why is the Influx data (or in the demo's case - json response) sticking around?